SENDIASS guide to SEND tribunals

 - Informal meeting with the LA and sometimes the school – this might be offered to discuss decisions and your concerns as well as options to moves things forward.
 You can suggest having a meeting if there is scope for negotiation at any stage.
 It is also possible for informal negotiations to continue when an appeal is lodged.

 - Mediation – when the LA sends a decision letter, they’ll also inform you of your right to mediation.
 This must be considered before you lodge an appeal, except in cases where the appeal is only about the education placement named in Section I of the plan.
 Mediation gives you a chance to discuss things with the LA with a trained mediator facilitating the meeting.
 It’s important to note that decisions are not binding, although SEN managers in both East Sussex and Brighton & Hove say they are committed to participating honestly in mediation.
+Even if you can’t change their decision, mediation offers a chance to present new information or to move things forward.
 Mediation should be arranged within 30 days of your request, so for some families with straightforward cases, this can be a swift way to try to get a resolution without a long wait for tribunal.
-More about mediation: Mediation | (IPSEA) Independent Provider of Special Education Advice
+More about mediation from IPSEA (Independent Provider of Special Education Advice)

 How to lodge an appeal

 If you wish to go to tribunal you must obtain a mediation certificate from Global Mediation to show that you have considered this option.
 Make sure you get your appeal to the SEND Tribunal within two months of the date of the LA’s decision letter or one month from the date of the mediation certificate, whichever is later.
+Sometimes there are delays to the date of mediation.
+If this happens to you, you can still lodge an appeal while waiting for your mediation meeting.

 Some appeals are being prioritised by the tribunal:

 If you have already appealed for an age-phase transfer or your child is out of education and your hearing date is many months away, you can submit a Request for change to ask for the date to be brought forward, but you must get agreement from the LA before this can be considered.
+You can read more on appeals here: Appealing to the SEND Tribunal | (IPSEA) Independent Provider of Special Education Advice

 Paper hearings